If you want to explore how our Earth system operates and its underlying mathematical principles, our combined course is for you.

 School of Geography Undergraduate Admissions

-If you choose to study Geography with Environmental Mathematics at Leeds, you can be confident that you’re not only joining a university whose graduates are targeted by top employers, but that as Geography with Environmental Mathematics graduates, your employment opportunities couldn’t be more exciting and wide-ranging.
+If you choose to study Geography with Environmental Mathematics at Leeds, your employment opportunities couldn’t be more exciting and wide-ranging.

 We structure this programme to ensure you develop the key transferable skills sought by graduate recruiters, skills such as: team-working, commercial awareness, report-writing, fluency in oral communication and presentation, numerical analysis, IT expertise and investigative skills.